raspberrypilearning/led-firefly/en/step_6.md

 ![The pin of one jumper wire connected to the socket of the other jumper wire.](images/connected-wires.jpg)

-Now the firefly should start to blink.
+The firefly should start to blink.

 ![An animation of the LED firefly turning on when the jumper wires are connected.](images/firefly-switch.gif)